ikim025/ucr-cs100/textbook/tools/git/managingForkedRepo/README.md

 #
 ```
 At this point, Git allows you to modify the new commit's message based on the rest of the commits involved in the process.
 Anything that is not commented out will be the new commit message, so you can change it to one concise commit message.
 Once you're done, you can save and quit the editor.
-If all work correctly, your terminal should display something similar this:
+If all worked correctly, your terminal should display something similar this:
 ```
 Created commit ofc4eea: Updated title, added new section, and fixed grammar errors in README.md.
  4 files changed, 48 insertions(+), 12 deletions(-)